A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Numerical Experiments

 The admissible control set is defined by

 Here, the largest interior angle is $\theta=\frac{\pi}{2}$ and $y^d \in H^{1/3 - \eta}(\Omega)$ for any $\eta >0$ due to the singularity on the boundary.
-Consequently, from Theorem~\ref{thm:higher_reg}, it follows that $s \in [\frac{1}{2}, \frac{5}{6}]$.
+Consequently, from Theorem~\ref{thm:higher_reg}, it follows that $s \in [\frac{1}{2}, \frac{5}{6})$.

-The problem is solved numerically on a fine mesh consisting of 131072 elements, and the resulting solution is used as a reference for comparison with solutions computed on coarser meshes.
-Figure~\ref{Fig:Ex_singular_eps0} displays the numerical solutions computed on the reference mesh with $\epsilon=1$.
-The numerical results reported in Table~\ref{Ex2_combined_table_eps0} for $\epsilon=1$ again show higher convergence rates for $\|u-u_h\|_{0,\Gamma}$, $\|z-z_h\|_{0,\Gamma}$, and for $\|(\bp-\bp_h)\cdot \mathbf n\|_{0,\Gamma}$ than those expected by the theoretical analysis, whereas the rate for $\|y-y_h\|_{0,\Omega}$ is in accordance with \eqref{y-detail} with $l_y=0$.
+The problem is solved numerically on a fine mesh consisting of 524288 elements (that is, $h=2^{-8}/\sqrt{2}$ and 1572864 degrees of freedom), and the resulting solution is used as a reference for comparison with solutions computed on coarser meshes.
+Fig.~\ref{Fig:Ex_singular_eps0} displays the numerical solutions computed on the reference mesh for $\epsilon=1$. \x{The numerical results reported in Tab.~\ref{Ex2_combined_table_eps0} for $\epsilon=1$ again show higher convergence rates for $\|u-u_h\|_{0,\Gamma}$ and $\|y-y_h\|_{0,\Omega}$.
 Let us note that similar observations are also reported for a related example in \cite[Tab.4]{WGong_WHu_MMateos_JSingler_XZhang_YZhang_2018}, which corresponds to our numerical setting.
-However, the numerical results reported in Table~\ref{Ex2_combined_table_eps4} for $\epsilon=10^{-4}$ show a convergence behaviour close to that reported in our numerical analysis.
+As for the previous example, we observe that the convergence rates are in good agreement with those proved for the classical finite element approach; compare e.g., \cite[Example~3]{SMay_RRannacher_BVexler_2013}.
+However, from the numerical results reported in Tab.~\ref{Ex2_combined_table_eps4} for $\epsilon=10^{-4}$ it is difficult to deduce an error behavior from the estimate \eqref{gge}, since we expect that the exact state and adjoint develop boundary layers, so that besides the explicit appearance of $\epsilon$ in this estimate one also has to take into account the growth of the respective $H^2$-seminorms of $y$ and $z$ in the estimation of $\|y-y_h(u)\|_{0,\Omega}$ and $\|z-z_h(u)\|_{0,\Gamma}$, which in the case of boundary layers grow critically with decreasing $\epsilon$.}